-Students with sophomore, junior or senior standing have the opportunity to choose a private room in the Papago Apartments.
+Returning students with freshman, sophomore, junior or senior stnading or incoming/transfer students that are 20 years or older have the opportunity to choose a private room in the Papago Apartments.
 If you have extenuating circumstances that require a private room, you must contact the Disability Services Office and submit to a general screening process.

-The dorm I want is full, is there a waitlist?
+The resident hall I want is full, is there a waitlist?

 When do I choose my meal plan?

 You will be able to make your meal plan selection during the online housing application process.
 Please contact your admissions representative regarding any meal plan changes you wish to make.